RajkumarGara/PicoW-TCP-UART-Bridge/README.md

     * If it detects any new connections, it will simply run the [PicoScriptDeployer.py](./src/PicoScriptDeployer.py) on Pi.

 * **And what exactly does PicoScriptDeployer do?**
-    * Automtically obtains `wifi-ssid, password, IP, Pico-serial-id` and updates [`config.json`](./src/config.json).
-Sometimes it couldn't get the password; you can always **manually update** it in config.json.
+    * Automtically obtains `wifi-ssid, password, IP, Pico-serial-id` and updates the corresponding credentials on [`config.json`](./src/config.json).
+You can also manually update it.
     * Modifies [`PicoSerialClient.py`](./src/PicoSerialClient.py) with the credentials from config.json.
     * Renames PicoSerialClient.py as main.py and then deploys it to ensure Pico runs the code after power-on reset.
     * Deploys [`PicoSerialClient.py`](./src/PicoSerialClient.py) to the most recently connected Pico only, if multiple Picos are attached to Pi.

 ## Visual Overview
 * This diagram provides a general overview of the project.
-For more infomation checkout [detailed diagram](img/2.jpg).
+Checkout [detailed diagram](img/2.jpg).
     ![block diagram](img/1.jpg)

-* Click below to watch the Smart Window Blinds video:
+* Click to watch it on youtube:
     [![Watch the video](img/4.GIF)](https://youtu.be/M36LoMouvPg)

 ## Credits